Man Singh Kinsariya

-Man Singh Kinsariya {मान सिंह किनसरिया} (born 5 September 1960) is an Indian politician.
+Man Singh Kinsariya {मान सिंह किनसरिया} is an Indian politician.
 He was a Member of the Rajasthan Legislative Assembly, from the BJP representing Parbatsar constituency for two terms from 2008 to 2018.

-Early life and education
+Early life

-Man Singh Kinsariya was born on 5 September 1960 in Kinsariya, किनसरिया village, Parbatsar, District Nagaur, Rajasthan.
-He was born to Sheshmal Singh Rathore.
-He was schooled in his village and then obtained his B.Com. at S S Jain Subodh College, Jaipur.
+Man Singh Kinsariya was born on 5 September 1960 in Kinsariya (किनसरिया) village, Parbatsar, District Nagaur, Rajasthan.
+Singh was born in (Mertiya) Rathore family.
+His father is Sheshmal Singh Rathore.
+He is descendant of Rao Jaimal Rathore.
+Singh uses Kinsariya as surname to represent his village.

+Education and Career

+Singh was schooled in his village and then obtained his B.Com. at S S Jain Subodh College, Jaipur.
 He was elected as parshad at Jaipur Nagar Nigam in 1988–93.
+He was also the member of Bhawani Niketan Shikshan Sansthan, Jaipur.
 He was also elected as Pradesh Mantri and Pradesh Mahamantri in Kishan Morcha BJP.